xta0/ARML/README.md

 - **Camera Hacking** : Since ARkit uses a fixed-lense camera to render the screen, the camera won't auto-focus by itself.
 To tune the camere you need to get access to the `AVCaptureDevice`or`AVCaptureSession `.
 However, this is not possible in ARKit as described [here](https://forums.developer.apple.com/thread/81971) .
 I solve this by accessing the `availableSenors` property of the `ARSesion` at runtime and find the `ARImageSensor` which holds the reference to the `AVCaptureDevice` and `AVCaptureSession` object.

 - **Machine Learning**: To identity different people you need a pre-trained CoreML model.
 You can use caffe or other neural network Infrastructure to train your model.
 But it takes some time to implement from scratch.
-I found  Mircorsoft's [Custom Vision Serivce](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/home) very convenient to trained the images online and get the reslut as a CoreML model.
+I found  Mircorsoft's [Custom Vision Serivce](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/home) very convenient to train  images online and get the reslut as a CoreML model.

 ## Acknowledgements